camunda/camunda-docs-manual/site/src/documents/real-life/how-to/chapters/020-process-engine/200-multi-tenancy.html.md

 Only the process for tenant 2 is returned.

-Go to Camunda Cockpit and switch the engine to `tenant1` on the following URL (you may be asked to create an admin user first): http://localhost:8080/camunda/app/cockpit/tenant1
+Go to Camunda Cockpit and switch the engine to `tenant1` on the following URL (you will be asked to create an admin user first): http://localhost:8080/camunda/app/cockpit/tenant1

 Only the process for tenant 1 shows up.
 You can check the same for tenant 2 by switching to engine `tenant2`.